 Visual Thinking Strategies has proven to leverage student discussion of works of art (a kind of "complex text") to develop critical thinking, communication skills, and visual literacy across all kinds of learners, including those who struggle most.
 The workshop will demonstrate the discipline of facilitating open-ended, student-driven, and rigorous discussions that support Common Core readiness.
 Come experience the three key questions to unlock rich dialogue in your own classroom, plus links to images you can use right away, including an online writing component.

-The Center for Arts Education (CAE) is committed to ensuring that every child in every New York City public school has equal access to a well-rounded education of which the arts are a central component.
+The Center for Arts Education (CAE) is committed to ensuring that every child in every New York City public school has equal access to a well-rounded education that includes the arts.

 We work to achieve this mission through school and community programs, professional development, parent engagement, and advocacy.